 Prevention through the teaching and pastoral support offered to pupils.

 Procedures for identifying and reporting cases, or suspected cases, of abuse.
-Because of our day to day contact with children school staff are well placed to observe the outwards signs of abuse.
+Because of our day to day contact with children, school staff are well placed to observe the outwards signs of abuse.

 Support to pupils who may have been the victims of abuse.